ReginaSherman/unit-3-js-checkpoint/README.md

 ## Instructions

 - Write the JavaScript necessary to complete each prompt.
-- Your goal is to get as many tests as possible to pass during this hour! ⏲️
+- Your goal is to get as many tests as possible to pass! ⏲️
 - Use the `var` keyword for all variable declarations (for testing purposes only).
 - Do not modify the files in the `/test/` folder.

+Unless otherwise stated, homework is due the next class day at 10 am ET.

 ### Suggested Order